mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 **Latent Semantic Indexing (LSI):** Because _D_ might become pretty large when working with large sets of text (like our tweets!), it’d be pretty useful to have a _low-rank_ _approximation_ of _D_.
 A _low-rank_ _approximation_ is representation of something where you remove non-essential information.
 This process is used frequently in image compression.
 Latent Semantic Indexing is exactly a low-rank approximation of the term-document matrix _D_ encoded with tf-idf (detailed above)!
 As it turns out, this encoding was pretty useful to feed into machine learning models, as it reduced the size of each tweet vector to size 200.

-After we've constructed dense vector representations of tweet text, we could easily feed these vectors into a machine learning model.
+After we've constructed dense vector representations of tweet text, we were able to easily feed these vectors into a machine learning model.

 ## Model Architecture